aybuket/Pacman-Tracking/README.md

 # Ghostbusters

-The implementation of the search from Berkeley AI Projects: http://ai.berkeley.edu/tracking.html
+The implementation of the tracking from Berkeley AI Projects: http://ai.berkeley.edu/tracking.html